ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.6.2
+### Release 1.6.3

- - Added check for Solaris and Linux builds to not use the timezone member of time struct (struct tm).
+ - Fixed compatibility issues with Linux (Ubuntu) mostly related to pointer sizes.

 ## <a name="description">Description</a>